Fireandplants/plant_gbif/README.md

 These scripts read text files as utf-8 and immediately treat as unicode internally.
 All matching and comparisons work on unicode internally.
 All written output is encoded as utf-8.
 This has a slight speed penalty but is worth it and necessary as there are unicode characters in the GBIF data and some in other taxon name sources.

-A note on scientific names: Tow input data sources only inlcude latin binomials as the species names.
+A note on scientific names: The input data sources only inlcude latin binomials as the species names.
 These are not full scientific names weith authors nor do any taxa in the two original data sources (Tank et al tree and mycorrizal state state information data) include an infraspecific epithets.
 When we do name epxansion to synonyms and match against gbif data, we do include infraspecific epithets.
 We ignore authors when matching to species ebcause that information is missing.

 ### Analysis steps / walkthrough ###